-At November 30, 2022, the fair value of the Company's warrant liabilities and cash are based on Level 1 measurements.
+At May 31, 2023, the fair value of the Company's warrant liabilities and cash and cash equivalents are based on Level 1 measurements.
 The fair values of other financial instruments approximate their carrying values due to the relatively short-term maturity of these instruments.

 Interest rate risk: Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company has no debt or interest-bearing assets and therefore has minimal interest rate risk.
+The Company has no debt.
+The only interest-bearing assets are redeemable guaranteed investment certificates which mature within one year.
+As such, the Company has minimal interest rate risk.